mashrur29/mashrur29.github.io/_pages/about.md

 Recent News
 ======
+- Jan 2025: Our PATRIKA paper was accepted to CHI 2025.
 - June 2024: I am excited to start my summer internship as a Data Science for Common Good (DS4CG) Fellow with Media Cloud.
 - May 2024: I completed my MSc in Computer Science from UMass Amherst.
 - May 2024: I passed my PhD candidacy.
 I'm officially a PhD candidate now.